shivi-ai/examples/route/README.md

 2. With a route ID we can request route information.
 We will subscribe to a route update to receive dynamic updates for it (recommended route, alternative routes (if available), time duration, consumption etc).
 You can read all the details about this subscription in our [Graph API documentation](https://docs.chargetrip.com/#subscribe-to-route-updates).
 3. Having a route details, we can show a route on a map.
 To show stations, where a car must stop for charging, we use route ``legs`` object, where each leg is a station.
 4. We can also query route details for an information like total distance, duration of a trip, consumption etc. You can see all available fields to query in the [Chargetrip API documentation](https://docs.chargetrip.com/#get-route-details).
+5. Final step is to show the route on a map.
+We use [MapboxGL JS](https://docs.mapbox.com/mapbox-gl-js/overview/#quickstart) in this example.

 ### Useful links